Judge dismisses Drake's lawsuit against UMG over Kendrick Lamar diss track "Not Like Us"

 In February, Drake reached a settlement with iHeartMedia in a separate court complaint filed in Texas over "Not Like Us."

-In that complaint, Drake alleged that iHeartMedia had received illegal payments from UMG to boost radio airplay for "Not Like Us." iHeartMedia and UMG declined the allegations.
+In that complaint, Drake alleged that iHeartMedia had received illegal payments from UMG to boost radio airplay for "Not Like Us." iHeartMedia and UMG denied the allegations.

 And in November 2024, Drake also filed a similar complaint in New York against streaming giant Spotify and UMG, accusing them of conspiring to inflate streams of "Not Like Us."
 Both companies have also denied those claims.